-To add a clinical site for this program, the applicant will request approval to complete clinical hours at their hospital/facility and send the following information to the program coordinator to initiate an affiliation agreement:
+To add a clinical site for this program, the applicant will request approval to complete clinical hours at their hospital/facility and send the following information to the Ashley Hansen to initiate an affiliation agreement:

 - Complete legal name, physical address, and phone number of facility

 - Name, title, e-mail address, and phone number of a contact with whom ETSU should work on an affiliation agreement

 - Name, title, e-mail address, and phone number of the person who will sign the affiliation agreement for the hospital/facility

 - Name, title, e-mail address, and phone number of the CT technologist (contact person who would be responsible for approving clinical schedules).